 I thought we’d go down the route of the satirical and humorous, with a dash of serious sprinkled in.
-Among us lurk gym characters who must train harder.
+Among us lurk gym characters who must learn how to train harder the gym.
 Are you one of them?
+I will stamp this whole article with a caveat.
+If for any reason, you’re not in the position to train harder, but are doing something – my respect is yours.
+You can check out my ultimate guide to mens fitness over 40 and I’m sure you’ll find something that takes your fancy.

 The below is based upon some typical funny gym characters.
 It’s within their power to train harder, yet they continually question why they aren’t progressing.
 Unfortunately, our funny gym characters have mastered progression of an opposing skill, the incredible ability to waste not only their own time, but everyone else’s too.